Skip to main content

 2. One additional student to be the Treasurer or Lead Financial Officer.

 3. Two additional students to be members.
+(Remember, only current students can be members.)

 4. One UNO faculty or staff member (no graduate students) to serve as an advisor for the organization.
+As you complete the Organization Registration Form, the UNO faculty or staff member you list as your advisor will be asked to approve the form.

-Step Four: Complete Advisor Agreement
+Step Three: Complete Advisor Agreement

 Each advisor your organization will have, normally only one, will need to complete the Advisor Agreement which can be found in the Resource Library.

-Step Five: Construct Your Governing Documents
+Step Four: Construct Your Governing Documents and Get Them Approved

 All organizations are required to have and follow at least one form of governing document such as a set of bylaws.
 This provides your organization basic structure and rules.
-A template set of bylaws can be found in the resource library.
+A template set of bylaws can be found in the Resource Library.
 If you are re-starting an organization it is a often a good idea to start over with the current template.

 Once your governing documents are constructed, they must be approved by The Office of Student Life and receive the appropriate approval stamp.
-You can submit your documents through the Governing Document Approval Form in the resource library.
+You can submit your documents through the Governing Document Approval Form in the Resource Library.

-Step Seven: Complete Sponsorship Agreement
+Step Five: Complete Sponsorship Agreement (If Necessary)

 If your organization is going to be associated with a UNO office, department, or other kind of university unit, that means your organization is sponsored by that unit.
-That sponsorship relationship is documented with the Student Organization Sponsorship Agreement which can be found in the resource library.
+That sponsorship relationship is documented with the Student Organization Sponsorship Agreement which can be found in the Resource Library.
 You will need to complete this agreement before moving on to the next step.

 This step can be skipped if your organization is not going to be sponsored.

-Step Eight: Apply for Recognition
+Step Six: Apply for Recognition

 After you have collected the above information, please submit the Organization Registration Form to present your organization's information for verification.
 This form is our way of ensuring you meet all the requirements.
 Do not apply until all above steps are complete or your application may be denied.

-Step Nine: Decision
+Step Seven: Decision

-Once the registration form is submitted, our staff will review it and the person who submitted it will receive an automated email confirming the registration form was approved or or denied with comments for revisions.
+Once the registration form is submitted, our staff will review it and the person who submitted it will receive an automated email confirming the registration form was approved or denied with comments for revisions.

 Once it is approved your organization will be put up on Presence and are at that time fully recognized.
 Additionally, the members specified in the form will receive invitation emails to join your organization's roster.
-Please know that applications are processed as staff are available and may take more time during busy times of the year.
-You can check the status of your submission via your profile on Presence (watch how).

 Student Organizations